thkitapci/Inference_of_TF_regulatory_networks/README.md

                                      `count.pl`

-      input file (TF_results_patser_scores.txt) :  names and scores of the genes in 10 and 5% tail of score distribution
+      input file (TF_results_patser_scores_5_10.txt) :  names and scores of the genes in 10 and 5% tail of score distribution

       output file (number_binding_sites_TF.txt) : name and numbers of each gene in 10 and 5% tail of score distribution